Fantasy NASCAR Similar Track Guide

 Charlotte

-Kansas, Texas and Las Vegas
+Kansas, Las Vegas and Texas

-Auto Club, Homestead, and Michigan.
+Homestead and Michigan.

 Charlotte Roval